Mariners vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have compiled a 26-21 record in games they were favored on the moneyline (winning 55.3% of those games).
+- The Mariners have been chosen as underdogs in 22 games this year and have walked away with the win eight times (36.4%) in those games.

-- Seattle has an 11-3 record (winning 78.6% of its games) when it has played as moneyline favorites of -175 or shorter.
+- Seattle has a record of 7-7 in games where oddsmakers have it as underdogs of at least +100 on the moneyline.

-- The Mariners have an implied moneyline win probability of 63.6% in this game.
+- The Mariners have an implied victory probability of 50% according to the moneyline set for this matchup.

-- In the 71 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 34 times (34-35-2).
+- Games involving Seattle have gone over the total set by sportsbooks in 34 of 72 chances this season.

-- The Mariners have covered just 30.8% of their games this season, going 4-9-0 against the spread.
+- The Mariners are 4-9-0 against the spread in their 13 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!